freedomofpress/securedrop/docs/development/testing_securedrop.rst

 as expected, and :ref:`Configuration Tests<config_tests>` to ensure that the servers are appropriately locked down, and able to accept updates to the app code.

-In addition, :ref:`Continuous Integration<ci_tests>`.the strategy automatically runs the above the Application and Configuration tests against cloud hosts, to aid in PR review.
+In addition, the :ref:`Continuous Integration<ci_tests>` automatically runs the above Application and Configuration tests against cloud hosts, to aid in PR review.